 2.1 Modeling Approach

 We applied three classes of learning algorithms: regularized linear regression, kernel-based regression, and tree-based regression.
-Regularization is a modification to traditional generalized linear regression which limits the complexity of the learned model to avoid overfitting to the data (Hastie, Tibshirani, & Friedman, 2009)(Hastie et al., 2009).
+Regularization is a modification to traditional generalized linear regression which limits the complexity of the learned model to avoid overfitting to the data (Hastie, Tibshirani, & Friedman, 2009).
 Several types of regularization exist; we chose to use a “ridge”-regularized linear model, which imposes a penalty on the magnitude of each learned coefficient.
 The cumulative effect of this regularization procedure is a set of coefficients which both minimize prediction error on the training data and prevent overfitting.
 These coefficients can be interpreted explicitly as with ordinary least squares regression.

 While regularization reduces overfitting when compared to a standard least-squares linear fit, regularized linear models are still not able to capture nonlinearities among or interactions between predictive variables.
 To remedy this, we employ two additional classes of models: kernel-based regression and tree-based regression.
-A “kernel” is a function which projects a set of input data, often into a high-dimensional space, to allow for the linear “separability” of the data for the purposes of classification or regression (Hastie et al., 2009)(Hastie et al., 2009).
+A “kernel” is a function which projects a set of input data, often into a high-dimensional space, to allow for the linear “separability” of the data for the purposes of classification or regression (Hastie et al., 2009).
 The Kernel Ridge method employed herein uses a radial basis function (or squared exponential) kernel applied to the training data and fits a ridge-regularized linear model to this transformed input.
 As a result of this transformation the learned coefficients, while regularized, are not immediately interpretable.

 We also evaluate a kernel-based technique known as a support vector machine (SVM).
 This popular learning method can be formulated for regression, is robust to outliers, and can capture nonlinearities and variable interactions through a similar radial basis function kernel as in the Kernel Ridge approach.
 Like the Kernel Ridge method, the SVM regressor does not have interpretable coefficients.
 Finally, we train a random forest regression algorithm to evaluate the performance of tree-based methods.
-All of these models are implemented in the Python programming language using the scikit-learn software package (Pedregosa et al., 2011)(Pedregosa et al., 2011), though all analyses can be computed in the R language using available machine learning packages.
-All code for this project is available on GitHub in Jupyter notebooks, a “literate programming” format which combines text and executable code viewable in a web browser.
+All of these models are implemented in the Python programming language using the scikit-learn software package (Pedregosa et al., 2011), though all analyses can be computed in the R language using available machine learning packages.
+All code for this project is available on GitHub in Jupyter notebooks, a “literate programming” format which combines text and executable code in a web browser.
 The code is located at http://github.com/huckleylab/cc_traits.

 For comparison to the original analyses, we train an ordinary least squares regression model, which assumes linear relationships and no variable interaction.
 While the original analyses were mostly conducted in a single-variable framework (that is, to assess the effect size of M different potential predictive variables M models were trained, each model containing only 1 variable), we include all variables in single analyses to enable the models to capture variable interactions and to follow a common predictive modeling paradigm.
-This multivariate approach is a standard one in machine-learning based predictive analytics (Hastie et al., 2009)(Hastie et al., 2009).
+This multivariate approach is a standard one in machine-learning based predictive analytics (Hastie et al., 2009).

 2.2 Evaluation